nitindermohan/oak-new-docs/content/docs/manuals/extending-oakestra/custom_resources.md

   noindex: false # false (default) or true
 ---

-Custom Resources in Oakestra provide a mechanism to extend the system’s API dynamically by introducing new resource types.
+Custom resources in Oakestra provide a mechanism to extend the system’s API dynamically by introducing new resource types.
 Inspired by [Kubernetes’ Custom Resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/), this feature allows developers to define and manage tailored data structures to meet specific needs, enabling Oakestra to adapt to a wide range of scenarios.

-This section demonstrates how to create, manage, and utilize Custom Resources within Oakestra.
+This section demonstrates how to create, manage, and utilize custom resources within Oakestra.

-{{< callout context="tip" title="Why should developers use Custom Resources?" icon="outline/rocket" >}}
+{{< callout context="tip" title="Why should developers use custom resources?" icon="outline/rocket" >}}

-Custom Resources in Oakestra enable:
+Custom resources in Oakestra enable:
 1. **Dynamic API Extensions**: Add new resource types to the system beyond the default ones.
 2. **Declarative Management**: Store and retrieve structured data through API endpoints.
-3. **Custom Logic**: Use controllers to act on the data defined by the Custom Resources, enabling automation and state management.
+3. **Custom Logic**: Use controllers to act on the data defined by the custom resources, enabling automation and state management.

 {{< /callout >}}

----

 ## How Custom Resources Work

-Custom Resources operate via the **Resource Abstractor**, which centralizes entity management in Oakestra.
+Custom resources operate via the **resource abstractor**, which centralizes entity management in Oakestra.
 When a new resource is created:
 - The system automatically generates an API endpoint for managing the resource.
 - The resource's data schema is stored in the system database (e.g., MongoDB).
 - Optionally, custom controllers can monitor and act upon these resources, aligning the system’s state with the desired configuration.

----

 ## Using Custom Resources

-### Defining a Custom Resource

-Custom Resources are defined by specifying their type and schema.
+Custom resources are defined by specifying their type and schema.
 The schema determines the structure of the data the resource can hold.

 #### API Request to Create a Custom Resource
-Send a `POST` request to the Resource Abstractor API with the following JSON body:
+Send a `POST` request to the resource abstractor API with the following JSON body:
 ```json
 {
   "resource_type": "custom_type",